Top 4 Errors in VLOOKUP and How to Fix Them?

-Step – 2: We can remove trailing spaces by using TRIM function.
-By applying VLOOKUP along with TRIM function we can automatically delete the spaces.
+- Step – 2: We can remove trailing spaces by using the TRIM function in excel.
+By applying VLOOKUP along with the TRIM function, we can automatically delete the spaces.

 The TRIM function removes the extra unwanted space.

-VLOOKUP starts with LOOKUP value than table range followed by column index number and match type.
-If you look at the above image formula parameters are not in perfect order.
+VLOOKUP starts with LOOKUP value, then table range, followed by a column index number and match type.
+If you look at the above image, formula parameters are not in perfect order.
 In the place of lookup value table range is there, in the table range place we have column index number and so on.

 We can simply need to mention the formula correctly to remove this error.

 This error is due to the wrong reference number.
-When we are applying or mentioning column index number we need to mention the exact column number from which column we are looking at the required result.
-If we mention the column index number that is out of the selection range then this will return VLOOKUP #REF! error.
+When we are applying or mentioning the column index number, we need to mention the exact column number from which column we are looking at the required result.
+If we mention the column index number that is out of the selection range, then this will return #REF! error.

-Lookup value is perfect; the table range is perfect but the column index number is not perfect here.
-I have selected the table range from A3 to B8 i.e. only table range from A3 to B8 i.e. only two columns I have selected.
+The lookup value is perfect; the table range is perfect, but the column index number is not perfect here.
+I have selected the table range from A3 to B8, i.e., only table range from A3 to B8, i.e., only two columns I have selected.

 In the column index number, I have mentioned 3, which is out of range of the table range, so VLOOKUP returns the #REF! error result.

 Mention the correct column index number to rectify this error.

 We get this VLOOKUP #NAME Error due to the wrong formula mention.
 In my personal experience, I usually type CLOOKUP instead of VLOOKUP.